-- ➤ It is too easy for someone to make a verbal request of the business leader in the spur of the moment.
+- It is too easy for someone to make a verbal request of the business leader in the spur of the moment.
 The leader who wants to be everyone's friend has difficulty saying no face to face to the individual, even when they know that they probably shouldn't get involved.
 Asking for an e-mail puts responsibility on the person asking for help. - When someone sends you an e-mail, it allows you to consider the request in a calm environment away from the individual. - 2.
 Can't say no to yourself The classic serial entrepreneur has great difficulty limiting himself or herself to the project at hand.
 These business leaders are constantly spinning new ideas and new ventures and seeing opportunities around every corner.
 While these opportunities may be valid, they are not valid all at the same time.
 The truth of time limits their ability to act on all of their desires.
 The entrepreneurial type has to recognize that they are causing these problems for themselves when they undertake too many projects simultaneously.

 Option: Store ideas away for review.
 When new ideas come to mind, ignoring them is neither practical nor profitable.
 However, neither is taking immediate action on every single "next big idea."
 Instead, store those ideas away in a specific location set aside for just those ideas.
 But storing them away isn't enough.

-By implementing a system of regular review, you allow yourself to put off but not forget
+By implementing a system of regular review,

+you allow yourself to put off but not forget great ideas.
+Set a recurring appointment with yourself to review the list and decide if now is the right time to embark on a new adventure.

 Guest article provided by:

-Dave Crenshaw is an author, speaker and CEO coach.
-He has appeared in TIME magazine, Forbes, SIRIUS XM Radio, and the BBC News.
-His first book, The Myth of Multitasking: How 'Doing It All' Gets Nothing Done, has been published in six languages and is a time management best seller.
-His latest book, Invaluable: The Secret to Becoming Irreplaceable, is also an organizational behavior and motivational bestseller.
-For videos and articles from Dave, visit www.DaveCrenshaw.com
+Dave Crenshaw is an author,

+speaker and CEO coach.
+He has

+appeared in TIME magazine,

+Forbes, SIRIUS XM Radio, and the

+BBC News.
+His first book, The

+Myth of Multitasking: How 'Doing

+It All' Gets Nothing Done, has

+been published in six languages

+and is a time management best

+seller.
+His latest book, Invaluable:

+The Secret to Becoming Irreplaceable, is also an organizational

+behavior and motivational bestseller.
+For videos and articles from

+Dave, visit

+www.DaveCrenshaw.com